 Chechnya, under the leadership of President Djokhar Dudayev, proclaimed its independence in 1991 under the name of the Chechen Republic of Ichkeria.
 Russia rejected the declaration, but however Chechen authorities managed to implement de facto independence from Moscow.
 Chechen and Russian forces fought the First Chechen War between 1994 and 1996, which concluded with the signing of the Khasavyurt Accord, which was followed by the withdrawal of the Russian federal troops from Chechnya and continued de facto independence.
 The decision on the final status of the Caucasian Republic was postponed until 2001.

 Starting from 1997, Chechnya entered into a phase of political, social, economic and military deterioration, which was linked to the confrontation between Chechen president Aslan Maskhadov —who had signed the Khasaviurt Accord with Russia— and his deputy president Shamil Basayev.
 In 1998, Basayev resigned from his post and lead an armed Islamist group aimed to put an end to the peace process with Russia and to establish an independent emirate in Chechnya and Dagestan.

 Basayev’s group, in August 1999, invaded a part of Dagestan.
 The militants were expelled by Russian federal forces, who counterattacked by invading Chechnya and putting an end to the republic’s de facto independence.

 Since 2000, Chechnya has been under the control of the Kadyrovs —until 2004 by Akhmad and since then by his son Ramzan—, a close ally of Russian president Vladimir Putin.

-(Last updated December 2017.)
+(Last updated March 2022.)